-Others choose to enjoy their surroundings while letting an electric bike do most of the work.
-You can rent electric bikes with pre-programmed routes.
+Others choose to enjoy the surroundings while letting an electric bike do most of the work.
+You can even rent electric bikes with pre-programmed routes.

 If you're planning a bike trip, it's a good idea to go outside the high season in July.
 You will then have more space and travel more safely on the roads.